renanwolf/UniRate/README.md

 Is the number of `Update` that will take before the game executes a render.
 A value of 1 means the game will render on every update, a value of 2 on every other update, and so on.

 It **only works on Unity 2019.3 or newer**, since its use the new Unity `OnDemandRendering` API.
+For any previous version the render interval will always be 1, ignoring the requests.

-if you need to verify if the current frame will render just access the `WillRender` flag inside the `RateManager` instance.
+To verify if the current frame will render just access the `WillRender` property inside the `RateManager` instance.

 ## Ready to use Components